mkristian/jbundler/Readme.md

 **Jarfile** is **not** a DSL but it could use a ruby DSL to read the data (any contribution welcome).

-jbundler does not yet obey the **$HOME/.m2/settings.xml** from maven where you usually declare proxies, mirrors, etc.
+jbundler does not completely obey the **$HOME/.m2/settings.xml** from maven where you usually declare proxies, mirrors, etc. see [jbundler configuration](https://github.com/mkristian/jbundler/wiki/Configuration) for what is already possible.

 ## update ##